annaesvensson/yellow-help/1-en/api-for-developers.md

 }
 ```

-Extension for handling a command:
+Code for handling a command:

 ``` php
 <?php